AnitaMartinez/libft/README.md

 - **strrchr**.
 It is like strchr, but it searches for the last occurrence of the character c.
 - **memchr**.
-It locates the first occurrence of c (converted to an unsigned char) in string s.
+It locates the first occurrence of c (converted to an unsigned char) in the buffer s.
 It returns a pointer to the byte located, or NULL if no such byte exists within n bytes.
 - **strnstr**.
 It locates the first occurrence of the null-terminated string needle in the null-terminated string haystack.

 **Comparation functions**
 - **memcmp**.
 It compares byte string 's1' against byte string 's2'.
 If they are equal, it returns 0; if they are not equal, it returns the subtraction of the first different character.
 - **strncmp**.
 It compares at most the first 'n' bytes of 'str1' and 'str2'.
 It returns an integer greater than, equal to, or less than 0, according as the string 's1' is greater than, equal to, or less than the string 's2'.